euphraxiia/alx-airbnb-database/normalization.md

 ## Overview

 This document provides a comprehensive analysis of the Airbnb database schema to ensure it adheres to Third Normal Form (3NF) principles.
-Normalization eliminates data redundancy and ensures data integrity by organizing data into logically structured tables.
+Normalization eliminates data redundancy and ensures data integrity by organising data into logically structured tables.

 ## Normalization Levels